Drakadriel/Drakadriel.github.io/README.md

 # Drakadriel.github.io
-My personnal web page made with React and Github-pages
+My personnal web page to be made with Dart or React and Github-pages